br197/portfolio-broundtree/docs/assignments/assignment2.md

 ## VSD Analysis

 ### Stakeholders
-a). ***Observation: Stakeholders - Non-targeted Use of Content Posting*** Malicious users can take advantage of HelloUSA's discussion threads (Feature 14) to spread false information and hateful content.

-b). ***Design Response:*** Establish a moderation bot that will scan through posted content and take down posts that contain hateful language or false information.

 a). ***Observation: Stakeholders - Variation in Human Ability*** HelloUSA's resource map (Feature 9) feature may be tough to navigate for someone who has visual impairments, especially if there are multiple location pins clustered together.
 The map can also be difficult for someone who has limited motor control as zooming in/out and scrolling through the map could be difficult.